o-qcblog/o-qcblog.github.io/_posts/2025-03-01-Quantum-Fourier-Transformation.md

 ---
 *Can one implement Fourier transform on a quantum computer?
 Can this help us decompose our music into fundamental frequencies even faster?
 What if I say the answer to the former is 'yes' but latter is 'no'.
 Read this blog post to know why and how.*

+**Prerequisites:** This blog post assumes the reader is familiar with discrete Fourier transformation(DFT) and basics of quantum computing.
+To get an introduction into DFT check out my blog post - [Discrete Fourier Transforms](https://o-qcblog.github.io/puzzle/miscellaneousmathematics/Discrete-Fourier-Transform/).

 ### QFT

 Similar to DFT definition, QFT on an orthonormal basis $\|0\rangle \dots \|N-1\rangle$ is defined to be a linear operator with the following action on the basis states,